rpm-software-management/dnf5/doc/dnf5.conf.5.rst

 ``disable_excludes``
     :ref:`list <list-label>`

-    Used to disable packages filtering.
-It can include a list of repository IDs (globs allowed) for which repository-specific excludes are ignored.
+    Used to disable package, group and environment filtering.
+It can include a list of repository IDs (globs allowed) for which repository-specific package excludes are ignored.
 If it contains the special value ``main``, excludes from the main configuration files are bypassed.
 If it contains the special value ``*``, no excludes filtering is applied at all.

 .. _enablegroups_options-label: